HumanCompatibleAI/imitation/docs/development/developer.rst

 ==================

 This guide explains the library structure of imitation.
 The code is organized such that logically similar files are grouped into a folder.
-We maintain the following modules in src/imitation:
+We maintain the following modules in ``src/imitation``:

-- algorithms
+- ``algorithms``: the core implementation of imitation and reward learning algorithms.

-- data
+- ``data``: modules to collect, store and manipulate transition and trajectories from RL environments.

-- envs
+- ``envs``: provides test environments.

-- policies
+- ``policies``: modules defining policies and methods to manipulate them (e.g. serialization).

-- rewards
+- ``rewards``: modules to build, serialize and preprocess neural network based reward functions.

-- scripts
+- ``scripts``: command-line scripts for running experiments through sacred.

-- util
+- ``util``: provides utility functions like logging, configurations, etc.

 Algorithms
 ----------

-The base algorithm class implements the following two classes:
+The ``imitation.algorithms.base`` module defines the following two classes:

 - ``BaseImitationAlgorithm``: Base class for all imitation algorithms.

-- ``DemonstrationAlgorithm``: Base class for all demonstration based algorithms like BC, IRL, etc. This class is inherited from ``BaseImitationAlgorithm``.
+- | ``DemonstrationAlgorithm``: Base class for all demonstration based algorithms like BC, IRL, etc. This class subclasses ``BaseImitationAlgorithm``.
-    Demonstration algorithms offers following methods and properties:
+  | Demonstration algorithms offers following methods and properties:

     - ``policy`` property that returns a policy imitating the demonstration data.

     - ``set_demonstrations()`` method that sets the demonstrations data for learning.

-All of the algorithms provide the ``train()`` method for training an agent using the algorithm.
+All of the algorithms provide the ``train()`` method for training an agent and/or reward network.

-All the available algorithms are present in algorithms/ with each algorithm in a distinct file.
+All the available algorithms are present in ``algorithms/`` with each algorithm in a distinct file.
-Adversarial algorithms like AIRL and GAIL are present in algorithms/adversarial.
+Adversarial algorithms like AIRL and GAIL are present in ``algorithms/adversarial``.

 Data